hliutongco/jekyll-now/_posts/why-computers-cant-random.md

 This sequence isn't *truly* random because it is, essentially, a long-running pattern.
 Eventually, the sequence of numbers will end and loop back to the beginning.
 That said, pseudo-random numbers are so good at imitating the real thing that most people would never even notice the pattern.
 So why does this even matter?

+Well, it matters in cases where you really, really don't want the numbers to be predictable in any way.
+For instance, if your website allows users to gamble on online games using real money, then you'd better make sure that the results of your games are truly random.
+Otherwise, users might realize the pattern and abuse it.

+So what do you do when you're in need of truly random numbers?

 ## real random numbers come from real life

+There are ways for computers to collect random numbers, all of which involve measuring random real-life phenomena.